kristirodda/Cybersecurity_classes/README.md

 The machines on the internal network are not exposed to the public Internet.

 Only the __Jumpbox___ machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
-  - _TODO: The only machine which accepts connection from the internet is the Jumpbox machine and it is allowed connection only through my local IP_
+  - _The only machine which accepts connection from the internet is the Jumpbox machine and it is allowed connection only through my local IP_

 Machines within the network can only be accessed by _____.
-  - _TODO: Because each of my Web machines is stirint system logs to the ELK virtual machine, they each have access to the ELK VM_
+  - _TODO: Because each of my Web machines is stirint system logs to the ELK virtual machine, they each have access to the ELK VM through a mirrored connection set up through Azure._

   - _A summary of the access policies in place can be found in the table below._